minhan1910/CSharp_cheet_sheet/Reflection.md

 # 2. Explain Keywords

 ## 2.1.
 Simple Explain about 'Metadata'
-- The ==main purpose== of the **metadata** is to know the information of the class, data members, inheritance, and data types, etc,... of the class.
+- The main purpose of the **metadata** is to know the information of the class, data members, inheritance, and data types, etc,... of the class.
 - Metadata is the file consists of the table and heap data structures.

 **References**: